 In this example of orders by product category per month, clicking on a data point on this line chart gives us the ability to:

-Note that while charts created with SQL don’t currently have the drill-through menu, you can add SQL questions to a dashboard and customize their click behavior.
+Note that while charts created with SQL currently only have limited drill-through menu, you can add SQL questions to a dashboard and customize their click behavior.
 You can send people to a custom destination (like another dashboard or an external URL), or have the clicked value update a dashboard filter.

 Lastly, clicking on the ID of an item in a table gives you the option to go to a detail view for that single record.
 For example, you can click on a customer’s ID to see the profile view for that customer.